ab8266339/biu/README.md

     4. Add AWS KCL library to project build path.
     5. Add Apache Commons Lang library to project build path.
     6. Maybe you need to turn off the Errors for restriction access for compiler.
-    7. Go through the source code of bglutil/Biu.java and provide missing values to certain static fields.
+    7. Go through the source code of bglutil/Biu.java and provide missing values to certain static fields in bglutil/Config.java.
     8. Build, export and run bglutil.Biu.